lg345/XSpect/docs/index.rst

 Documentation
 --------------------

-Detail documentation of the code can be found below.
+Detailed documentation of the code can be found here_.

 Addtionally, example jupyter-notebooks can be found in the examples_ folder.